 We have analysed the performance of our school's disadvantaged pupils during the previous academic year, drawing on national assessment data and our own internal summative and formative assessments.
+The number of child is 12% percent of the school cohort but represents a very small number of children in our small school.

-PPG funding had an impact on reading where KS2 results show an above national result for the cohort.
+PPG funding had some impact on reading across the school.
 We have also drawn on school data and observations to assess wider issues impacting disadvantaged pupils' performance, including attendance, behaviour and wellbeing.
-Our evaluation of the approaches delivered last academic year indicates that overall above 60% of PPG children are at or above expectations, with 70% making good progress and therefore the strategy is successful.
+Our evaluation of the approaches delivered last academic year indicates that overall 67% of PPG children were working towards age related expectations, owing to non-attendance issues in the older age groups.
+Those regularly in school made good progress from their starting points and therefore the strategy is successful.

-We have reviewed our strategy plan and made changes to how we intend to use some of our budget this academic year.
+We have reviewed our strategy plan and made changes to how we intend to use some of our budget this academic year as new children have joined the school increasing the percentage to 19% of the cohort.
+Learning behaviours are secured and are on course to achieve the 3 year plan.